 The vitamin C in lemons promotes the absorption of iron from plant foods, thereby treating anemia (10).

 Your gut absorbs the iron from animal sources more easily as compared to plant sources.
-But the vitamin C in lemons can help in improving this absorption.
+The vitamin C in lemons can help in improving overall iron absorption.

 5. Aid Cancer Treatment